Tighter Bounds for Query Answering with Guarded TGDs: One-pass tree-like chase proofs for guarded TGDs

 To show our linearization result, we will need a notion of \emph{chase proofs}.
 We will more specifically use \emph{one-pass tree-like chase proofs}: we review the result from~\cite{gsatvldb} that they can be used for $\owqa$ with GTGDs, and show a variant of this result that we will use.

 \paragraph*{Tree-like chase proofs.} We first review the general notion of \emph{chase sequences} \cite{fagindataex}, which are known to be complete for $\owqa$ with CQs and general TGDs.
-We specifically focus on \emph{tree-like chase proofs}, which are complete for $\owqa$ with guarded TGDs \cite{datalogpmj,baget2010walking}. \begin{defi} A \emph{chase tree} $T$ consists of a directed tree and a function mapping each node $v$ in the tree to a finite set of facts $T(v)$. \end{defi}

-We extend the usual notion of chase tree by distinguishing one node in the chase tree, which is said to be \emph{recently updated}; this notion will be used when defining one-pass chase proofs.
+We specifically focus on \emph{tree-like chase proofs}, which are complete for $\owqa$ with guarded TGDs \cite{datalogpmj,baget2010walking}.
+We first define an abstract structure of \emph{chase tree}, before clarifying in the rest of the section how we construct chase trees from an instance and a set of GTGDs.
+Our notion of chase trees also distinguishes one node in the chase tree, which is said to be \emph{recently updated}; we will use the recently updated node later when defining one-pass chase proofs.

+\begin{defi} A \emph{chase tree} consists of a directed tree $T$, a function mapping each node $v$ in the tree to a finite set of facts written $T(v)$, and a choice of a node of~$T$ called the \emph{recently updated} node.
+We abuse notation and write $T$ to mean both the chase tree and its underlying directed tree.

+Each chase tree has an \emph{underlying instance}, which is just the union of the facts $T(v)$ over all nodes $v$ in the tree. \end{defi}

+We now explain how chase trees can be extended by performing \emph{chase steps} with GTGDs and so-called \emph{propagation steps}.
+These steps will then be used to define \emph{tree-like chase sequences} and their variants.
 A chase tree $T$ can be transformed to another chase tree $T'$ in two ways: \begin{itemize} \item One can apply a \emph{chase step} with a GTGD $\gdep: \forall \vec x (\body(\vec x) \rightarrow \exists \vec y ~ A(\vec x, \vec y))$.
 Recall from the preliminaries the definition of triggers and of active triggers.
-When we have a node $v$ in~$T$ and a trigger $\trig$ of~$\gdep$ in~$T$ such that ${\trig(\body) \subseteq T(v)}$ and such that if $\gdep$ is full then the fact $\trig(A)$ to be derived is not already present in the underlying instance of the tree $T$.
+Assume that we have a node $v$ in~$T$ and a trigger $\trig$ of~$\gdep$ in~$T$ such that we have ${\trig(\body) \subseteq T(v)}$.
 Then we can apply a chase step, which we also call \emph{firing}~$\trig$ (on $v$).
-It will ensure that~$\trig$ is no longer active, as we will add facts to~$T$ that define an extension~$\trig'$ of~$\trig$ with an image for the head of~$\gdep$.
+It will ensure that~$\trig$ is not active in the underlying instance of $T$, as we will add facts to~$T$ that define an extension~$\trig'$ of~$\trig$ with an image for the head of~$\gdep$.

 The result of the chase step is obtained as follows. \begin{itemize} \item If $\gdep$ is full, then the chase tree $T'$ is obtained from $T$ by marking $v$ as recently updated in $T'$, setting ${T'(v) \colonequals T(v) \cup \{ \trig(A) \}}$, and defining the function $T'$ on other nodes in the same way as~$T$.